Zandrr/thumb_coding_challenge/README.md

 #### POST /thumbs/upload/:filename

 Where :filename is a PDF.
-This endpoint will create a new local directory (instead of a database) that contains *n* .png images where *n* is the number of pages in the PDF
+This endpoint will create a new local directory (instead of a database) that contains *n* .png images where *n* is the number of pages in the PDF.
+The PDF file must be within this root directory.

 #### Dependencies